Manz2/time/docs/cicd.md

 3. Scheduled Dependency Updates
 Dependabot runs weekly to update direct dependencies except major versions.

+## Automated Release Workflow

+Releases are fully automated and triggered on each push to the `main` branch.
+The CI pipeline executes semantic-release, which performs the following steps:

+1. **Analyze commit messages** using the Conventional Commits format.
+2. **Determine the next version** (patch, minor, major).
+3. **Update the changelog** (`docs/changelog.md`) using the official changelog plugin.
+4. **Update `package.json`** with the new version number.
+5. **Create and push a Git tag** for the release.
+6. **Create a GitHub Release** including auto-generated release notes.
+7. **Commit updated files** back to the repository.

+### Branch Strategy
+Release automation only runs on the `main` branch.
+Pull requests are validated using a PR title linter to ensure that all PR titles follow the Conventional Commits format.
+This guarantees predictable and consistent versioning during the release step.

+### Benefits
+- No manual tagging
+- No manual changelog editing
+- Prevents inconsistent versioning
+- Provides clear release notes for every version
+- Works seamlessly with automated deployments

 # Goals of the Pipeline

 - Prevent merging untested code